 - You may need to travel during the day to visit patients, other sites and external customers.
 A full driving licence may be required.

 The most common route to qualifying as a clinical technologist is to apply for a trainee clinical technologist job in the NHS and then complete a training scheme on the job.
 Entry requirements for these roles vary but you'll often need:

 - an A-level in physics or engineering

 - a degree or HND in physics or engineering (or a degree with a large component of these subject areas).

-One you're working as a trainee clinical technologist, you'll follow either the IPEM Clinical Technologist Training Scheme or The Association of Renal Technologists Training Scheme.
-These schemes form part of the NHS Practitioner Training Programme.
-In Scotland, very similar training is arranged locally and is usually referred to as the Pre-Registration Practitioners (PRP) training programme.
+One you're working as a trainee clinical technologist, you'll follow either the IPEM Clinical Technologist Training Scheme or The Association of Renal Technologists Training Scheme, which provide structured clinical workplace experience.

-An alternative route is to take a degree apprenticeship.
+It's also possible to qualify by taking a degree apprenticeship.
 You'll need to start by applying for an apprentice clinical technologist job in the NHS.
 Entry requirements vary but usually include A-level physics and evidence of study at GCSE level, typically with grades C or B (4 or 5) in English, maths and science.
 You can still apply if you already have a degree.

-Once qualified, you'll be eligible to join the Register of Clinical Technologists, a register accredited by the Professional Standards Authority.
+Once you have successfully completed one of these training routes, you should be eligible to join the Register of Clinical Technologists, a register accredited by the Professional Standards Authority.

 You'll need to have: